altjerry0/BoTC-Track/README.md

     *   Import player data from a previously saved CSV file.
 *   **Player Search**: Search players in the "Manage Users" tab by current/previous usernames, notes, or score.
 *   **Dark Mode**: A user-toggleable dark theme for the popup interface.
+*   **WebSocket Interception**: (Experimental / In Development)
+    *   Intercepts WebSocket communications with `botc.app` to gather real-time game state and chat information.
+    *   Currently undergoing refinement to ensure stable and reliable data capture without interfering with the game's normal operations.
+    *   Utilizes a content script (`content_script.js`) to inject `content_main.js` into the page's main JavaScript environment for full WebSocket access.
+    *   Messages are proxied and sent to the background script for processing.
+    *   Includes logic to extract user IDs from message payloads to help identify participants in the game session (looks for keys `id`/`userId` or direct 10+ digit numeric strings in arrays).
+    *   **Username Enrichment (v3.4-v3.6)**: For newly discovered user IDs, the script attempts to fetch the corresponding username by querying `https://botc.app/backend/user/{USER_ID}`.
+This request includes an authorization token which is now obtained by messaging the background script (which manages the token, likely via `chrome.storage.local`).
+Fetched usernames are cached in memory for the session.
+Both IDs and their associated usernames are logged to the console.

 ## Usage Guidelines